Parallel And Perpendicular Lines Worksheet Algebra 1

 Extending theConcept to Three‑Dimensional Space

 When the discussion moves beyond the flat plane, the notions of parallelism and orthogonality acquire a richer structure.
-In three dimensions, two lines can be parallel, intersecting, or skew — meaning they do not intersect and are not coplanar.
+Now, in three dimensions, two lines can be parallel, intersecting, or skew — meaning they do not intersect and are not coplanar.
 The same slope‑based test no longer applies; instead, direction vectors become the primary tool.
-If v and w are direction vectors of two lines, the lines are parallel precisely when v is a scalar multiple of w.
+Now, if v and w are direction vectors of two lines, the lines are parallel precisely when v is a scalar multiple of w.
 Orthogonality, on the other hand, is revealed by the dot product: v · w = 0 indicates that the lines meet at a right angle, regardless of their spatial orientation.
 This vector framework not only generalizes the planar case but also paves the way for analyzing planes, whose normals obey analogous relationships.

 Planes and Their Intersections A plane can be described by the equation ax + by + cz = d, where the vector (a, b, c) serves as a normal vector — a perpendicular arrow pointing out of the plane’s surface.
 Two planes are parallel when their normals are scalar multiples of each other; they are perpendicular when the dot product of their normals equals zero.
 As a result, the line of intersection of two non‑parallel, non‑perpendicular planes is itself orthogonal to the cross product of the two normals, a fact that engineers exploit when designing ventilation ducts that must align at exact angles.